 Google Maps:

 Google Maps will take you on a journey, but only literally.
 If your project has a physical space, Google Maps will be crucial for getting people there but it might not give them a reason to go.
-If your project requires navigational tools, we recommend linking out to Google Maps (or a different navigational tool) but keeping your more in-depth analysis elsewhere.
+If your project requires navigational tools, we recommend linking out to Google Maps (or a different navigational tool) but keeping your more in-depth content elsewhere.

 Google My Maps: